 So they're helpful diagnostic tools, but they also help business leaders to come up with an organizational strategy that will best deliver on business goals.

-Workforce planning software tools provide data-driven insights and informed scenario planning.
+Workforce planning software has the ability to automate many tasks that would otherwise require manual input and data entry.
 Developing a strategic workforce plan manually is time consuming and error-prone, and it can quickly become dated as the business grows and changes.
 It's often done in spreadsheets, and compared to the automation and engagement provided by dedicated workforce planning tools, excel is considerably less efficient.

 For example, tools used for workforce planning make the most important metrics visible, and generate real time reports on demand.
 Spreadsheets are much less engaging, take longer to update, and ultimately make strategic workforce planning much harder.